The Sinister Dexterity

 Even today,left-handers face persecution in the normal,daily tasks.

-suffered from the writing discomfort associated with right-handed desks,struggled to find room on the left-hand end of college benches (2-seater) to avoid knocking elbows with the ,usually,right-handed bench-mate.
+I have personally suffered from the writing discomfort associated with right-handed desks,struggled to find room on the left-hand end of college benches (2-seater) to avoid knocking elbows with the ,usually,right-handed bench-mate.

-scissors, can openers, computer keyboard's numerical pads, golf clubs, gearshifts, and hand-held power tools - are just a few that cause complications in a left-handed person's world.
+That apart,the other regular,every-day implements are usually designed for the right-handed people - scissors, can openers, computer keyboard's numerical pads, golf clubs, gearshifts, and hand-held power tools - are just a few that cause complications in a left-handed person's world.

 In fact,being left-handed is certainly frowned upon in many cultures around the world as many cultures simply believe that right is right, and left is wrong.